-The current version includes the number of recipients of the main income replacement programmes for six years (2007-2012) for most countries and normally refer to annual averages.
+The current version includes the number of recipients of the main income replacement programmes for eight years (2007-2014) for most countries and normally refer to annual averages.
 Users are encouraged to refer to country-specific notes in the data files, and to detailed explanations in the methodology document below:

 Non-OECD EU countries

 The SOCR database relies on administrative data provided by governments and has been compiled as part of an ambitious joint project initiated by OECD and the European Commission in 2010.
 Along with existing information on social spending and on the adequacy of benefit levels, the SOCR data shed light on the effectiveness and efficiency of social protection policies.

 These documents were produced with the financial assistance of the European Union Programme for Employment and Social Innovation “EaSI” (2014-2020).
 The opinions expressed and arguments employed herein do not necessarily reflect the official views of the OECD member countries or of the European Union.

 * The statistical data for Israel are supplied by and under the responsibility of the relevant Israeli authorities.
 The use of such data by the OECD is without prejudice to the status of the Golan Heights, East Jerusalem and Israeli settlements in the West Bank under the terms of international law.